 4. Practice self-care as a family.
 Tending to your health is a tried-and-true way to prevent and cope with stress.
 Guide your children in eating right, drinking enough water and getting enough sleep and exercise.
 Do the same for yourself, as your wellbeing is just as important (plus, you’re their #1 role model!).

 5. Limit kids’ media exposure.
 When something tragic happens, it is bound to end up on a constant loop on TV, radio and social media.
 Coverage of events such as school shootings can be very frightening for young people.
-If your older child is on social media, they may be exposed to misinformation and rumors as well, compounding the problem.
+If your older child is on social media, they may be exposed to misinformation and rumors as well, which can increase back-to-school anxiety.

 To protect their interests, scale back or eliminate their exposure to these news sources.
 And be careful what you say about current events with other adults — children are apt to pick up on the details, even if you don’t think they are listening.